sat-engineer/sovereign-merchant/product-and-tech-spec.md

 **Core Value:**
 Merchants running self-hosted Bitcoin payment servers should have the same bookkeeping automation as fiat payment processors.
 Sovereign Merchant delivers that with full control, zero third-party custody, and no monthly fees beyond Bitcoin network costs.

+**Legacy Reference:**
+BTCQBO remains the behavioral reference for how reconciliation should behave, but Sovereign Merchant re-implements that logic entirely inside our Node/TypeScript stack.
+No BTCPay plugin is called at runtime; all QuickBooks writes happen through our own provider layer.

 ---